Defense of the Wola cemeteries: Aftermath

 By stubbornly defending the Wola cemetery complex, Kedyw managed to tie down the main forces of the German Kampfgruppe Reinefarth in this area for nearly six days.
 This delay gave Lieutenant Colonel Wachnowski precious time to complete the organization of the Old Town's defense.
 However, this was achieved at a tremendous cost.
 The Radosław Group was reduced to between 600 and 700 soldiers, which was less than half of its original strength.
 Particularly painful was the loss of many experienced officers and soldiers.
 After the battle for the cemeteries, only the Zośka, Parasol, and Czata 49 battalions were immediately ready to continue fighting.

 Some historians have questioned the wisdom of the prolonged defense of the Wola cemeteries.
 Antoni Przygoński believed that the Home Army command would have been wiser to direct Kedyw's main forces to defend the Wola artery in the early days of August, where the main focus of the German assault was located.
 In this way, the defense of Wola might have been significantly extended.
 Przygoński also argued that by August 7, the Home Army High Command should have withdrawn the Radosław Group to the Old Town, as cooperating with other Home Army units in the more defensible positions in Muranów could have more effectively and cheaply protected the organization of the Old Town's defense.
 Instead, by engaging in a lone fight in partial encirclement, the elite Kedyw group was significantly bloodied, wasting the chances to prolong or even successfully conclude the defense of the Old Town.
 Piotr Stachiewicz believed that the prolonged defense of the Wola cemeteries led to disproportionate losses for the Radosław Group units, which were not justified by the overall tactical plan.
-The authors of the emigration publication Polish Armed Forces in World War II also considered that the Kedyw commander prolonged the battles in the area of the St. Kinga school and Pfeiffer's factory on Okopowa Street beyond what was necessary for the Old Town as a whole.
+The authors of the emigration publication Polish Armed Forces in World War II also considered that the Kedyw commander "prolonged the battles in the area of the St. Kinga school and Pfeiffer's factory on Okopowa Street beyond what was necessary for the Old Town as a whole."

 In contrast, Bartosz Nowożycki took the opposite view, arguing that Wachnowski, by placing the Parasol Battalion in reserve, unnecessarily allowed significant territory to be surrendered.
 According to him, the loss of the cemeteries, caused partly by the lack of contact with Kampinos Forest, made the fall of the Old Town inevitable.
 Nowożycki believed that concentrating a large number of Home Army soldiers and civilians in a small area worsened the supply situation in that district.
-Furthermore, the departure of Kedyw from Wola facilitated the Germans in cutting off the Old Town, while it prevented the Polish side from conducting offensive maneuvers.
+Furthermore, the departure of Kedyw from Wola facilitated the Germans in cutting off the Old Town, while it prevented the Polish side from conducting offensive manoeuvres.